lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 ## Questionnaire

-To get fast feedback on the likelihood of the wstETH recognized by the Lido DAO, please fill in the questionnaire and send it to the NEC. **Please note: NEC is not a representative of the Lido DAO and by giving the feedback NEC makes no warranties, express or implied, and disclaims all implied warranties, including any warranty of the likelihood of the recognition or rejection by the Lido DAO and representation.**
+To get quick feedback on the likelihood of the wstETH being recognized by the NEC, please fill in the questionnaire and send it to the NEC. **Please note: by giving the feedback NEC makes no warranties, express or implied, and disclaims all implied warranties, including any warranty of the likelihood of the recognition or rejection by the Lido DAO.**

 In the comments section, please provide the relevant details: the artifacts, if present, and/or a description why the recommendation is not followed or followed partially, etc.